List of representatives elected in the 2010 Philippine House of Representatives election: District representatives

-Sectoral representatives
+Party-list representatives

 Elected via closed lists, each party can return up to three representatives.
 If the person quits the party, the representative also loses one's seat.
 In any vacancy, the person next in line assumes the party's seat.
 For changes after the first seat was awarded for a party, see Change of seats in the 15th Congress.